axilleas/axilleas.github.io/src/posts/en/2015-03-04-how-to-install-diaspora-on-centos-seven.md

 active pods around the world.
 Right now we have 662 registered users and the number keeps growing :)

-I had some experience in deploying Rails apps duting my involvement with GitLab and so I decided to share my findings in order that others could benefit as well.
+I had some experience in deploying Rails apps during my involvement with GitLab and so I decided to share my findings in order that others could benefit as well.
 This was also the first time I looked into Ansible so that we could easily deploy our changes.